ConfusedHello/USB-Mic/JOURNAL.md

 created_at: "2024-05-22"
 ---

+## June 17th

+Have been sick.
+Updates returning soon!

 ## June 13th
 Crazyy amount of work researching and on Rev. 4 - will finish off tomorrow.
 Also, the progression from Rev. 1 to 4 will be quite interesting to look back at...